 What is Sketchnote Lab?

-Sketchnote Lab is a space where I can solve real-world problems with sketchnotes while explaining my thinking and sharing my years of experience.
+Sketchnote Lab is a space where I can solve real-world problems through sketchnotes, explain my thinking, and share my years of experience.

 It’s where I can share my problem-solving process and explain why and how sketchnotes are integrated into your everyday life.